 Scotch Bonnet Scoville

-Since this chili is a cousin of the orange Habanero, you can expect a similar heat level.
+When it comes to the Scotch Bonnet vs Habanero, you can expect a similar heat level (they’re cousins).
 On the Scoville scale, Scotch Bonnets rate between 100,000 to 350,000 Scoville Heat Units (SHU).
 That’s 40 times hotter than your average Jalapeño pepper!

 And, much like a Habanero, the heat from a Scotch Bonnet hits you right in the back of the throat.
 Depending on your tolerance, this fire can linger anywhere from 10 to 20 minutes.